adgayle/aws-cda-study-guide/cda.md

 ### Elasticache
 * Use Redis for leaderboards, chat, queues & anything that needs to preserve the in memory cache (snapshots)
 * Cannot change a subnet group after the cluster is deployed
+* Lazy load only
+* Write through when changed
 * Memcache
     * Simple
     * No encryption